sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 ## 3. How to Make New Conda Environments be Stored on the SD card by Default <a name="change-sd-default-location"></a>

 **Description:**
-After learning I didn't have the permissions to run conda on an SD card I tried to keep the conda installed at the root and change it so that new conda environments were stored on the SD card instead of the internal storage.
+After learning I didn't have the permissions to run conda on an SD card, I tried to keep the conda installed at the root and change it so that new conda environments were stored on the SD card instead of the internal storage.
 This is another attempt to increase storage on the NVIDIA machine.
 I had miniforge-pypy3 installed at the root when I made these attempts.
 The conda version I had installed at the root when I made these attempts.
 In section 4 I will describe how and why I deleted miniforge-pypy3 and installed miniforge3 instead.

 *All steps were reversed after this attempt so new conda environments aren't stored in the SD card by default anymore.*